-The 2013-2014 local plan/application must address (section 134(b)(3)(A)) how the eligible recipient will offer the appropriate courses of not less than one (1) of the career and technical education Program of Study in section 122(c)(1)(A).
-Eligible recipients are encouraged to develop Programs of Study for all programs by the 2012-2013 academic year.
-Eligible recipients are encouraged to continue to convert programs into a program of study format for all programs currently not included in a program of study format.
+The 2014-2015 local plan/application must address (section 134(b)(3)(A)) how the eligible recipient will offer the appropriate courses of not less than one (1) of the career and technical education Programs of Study described in Section 122(c)(1)(A).
+Eligible recipients are encouraged to continue to convert all programs into a program of study format for all programs currently not included in a program of study format.

-Section 122(c)(1)(A)(i-iv) of the Act describes the core elements that comprise a Program of Study.
+Section 122(c)(1)(A)(i-iv) of the Act describes the core elements that comprise a Program of Study: